Unemployment Fraud Can Cost You — Here's How to Stop It

 • Lying to prevent employees with a legitimate claim from collecting benefits (such as misrepresenting the reason an employee was let go from a job).

-• Reporting employee wages incorrectly so workers don't get the correct amount of benefits (and so employers don't pay the correct amount of taxes).
+• Reporting employees' wages incorrectly so workers don't receive the correct benefits (and employers don't pay the correct taxes).

 • Intentionally misclassifying employees as independent contractors to avoid paying unemployment taxes and to avoid having to pay these workers their benefits if they are let go.